golobby/container/README.md

 It requires Go `v1.11` or newer versions.

 ### Installation
-To install this package run following command in the root of your project
+To install this package run the following command in the root of your project

 ```bash
 go get github.com/golobby/container
 ```

 ### Binding
-To bind an abstraction to a concrete for further singleton resolutions:
+Binding is a process that you introduce the container that which concrete (implementation) is appropriate for each abstraction.
+In the binding process, you also determine how it must be resolved, singleton or transient.
+In singleton binding, the container provides an instance once and it'd return the instance for each request.
+In transient binding, the container always returns a brand new instance for each request.

+Singleton binding using Container:

 ```go
 container.Singleton(func() Abstraction {